Challenge: Keeping up with the evolving security landscape

 Dustin’s visionary approach to data security for UserTesting meant finding a solution that would allow them to protect their data in a reality where the perimeter no longer exists, without impeding the high-performance culture ingrained in their company values.

-“Other vendors in the space might have a mode of operation that doesn’t block, but they only focus on specific types of data.
+“Other vendors in the space might only focus on specific types of data.
 What I’m more interested in is the underlying behavior.
 First, I want to understand the characteristics of data movement and then I can determine what the data is and how sensitive it might be,” Dustin explains.
 “I’ve used other technology and there is no technology like Code42 that I’ve experienced.”

 Results: Understanding high-risk user activity to effectively mitigate Insider Risk